nullstalgia/iron-heart/README.md

 # null_iron_heart

+A Rust-based BLE Heart Rate Monitor bridge for OSC in Social VR, and other miscellaneous uses!

-## Summary
+## Demo

 ![demo](./assets/nih-demo.gif)

-A Rust-based BLE Heart Rate Monitor bridge for OSC in Social VR, and other miscellaneous uses!

 ## Features